This post may contain affiliate links, from which we earn an income.

 One of the best places to visit in Europe in winter for skiing, snowboarding, tobogganing, or hiking, the accessible mountains and glaciers surrounding Innsbruck are waiting for you to experience all they have to offer.

-If you love the look of this gorgeous city, but don’t want to visit in the winter, then a trip to Innsbruck in summer will reward you with wildflowers, warm days, and lots of extreme sports options.
+If you love the look of this gorgeous city but don’t want to visit in the winter, then a trip to Innsbruck in summer will reward you with wildflowers, warm days, and lots of extreme sports options.

 Lofoten Islands, Norway

 It rains a lot in November.
 From December 9th to January 4th you will experience the incredible Polar night.
 In January the days will be short, with the sun sitting low on the horizon, which is amazing for capturing the moody skies and changing light during the short time between sunrise and sunset.
-Take a Lofoten Archipelago photography tour with a professional photographer and guide to find all the best spots.

 RELATED POST: Norway Road Trip – Three Unmissable Routes